 And that means that for the next few days I will be obsessed with ITP and platelets.
 I will worry about this, that, and the next thing.
 I will have irrational fears that it’s getting worse.
 I will dream about cutting my finger and bleeding forever.
 I will second guess every niggly little twinge (Yikes!
 Is that spontaneous internal bleeding?) and will panic at the smallest bruise.
 I will be afraid to exert too much energy and I will worry that I’m pushing myself too hard.
 I will wonder if I’m tired because I’ve just spent a day running errands or if it’s ITP-induced fatigue.

 I’m always careful and aware of my condition(s), but it seems that my carefulness goes into overdrive when I know that my counts are low.
 You see, this is why I shouldn’t have gone to the doctor.
-It I hadn’t gone, I would never have known, and I could have carried on pretending that I’m just a normal, every-day, healthy 37-year-old woman.
+If I hadn’t gone, I would never have known, and I could have carried on pretending that I’m just a normal, everyday, healthy 37-year-old woman.

 However, it’s OK.
 I’m OK.
 Everything will be OK.
 So please don’t worry about me.
 I’m not in any danger; I’m not sick and dying.
 I just have a lower platelet count than I want.

 But now the real question is how I can spin this so that I can get my friends to fuss and take pity on me and come over to clean my flat.
 You know, because I shouldn’t stress myself out just now.
-You know, in case it has an adverse effect on next week’s counts.
+You know, in case it hurts next week’s counts.
 I mean, a woman in my condition… (No?
 No volunteers?
 Darn!)

 [Note: That’s a picture of my platelets from last year.
 So, those 10 guys are like the ancestors of the 50 I have now.]